 The Organization for the Prohibition of Chemical Weapons-Joint Investigative Mechanism determined that Syrian government forces used chlorine gas between 2014 and 2015 and that ISIL was responsible for two sulfur-mustard attacks during 2015 and 2016.
 The use of chemical weapons is a war crime.
 A suspected chemical weapons attack took place in Douma on 8 April in which at least 70 people were killed.
 On 14 April the United States, United Kingdom and France carried out airstrikes on a number of targets inside Syria linked to the production, storage and use of chemical weapons.

-Russia, Iran and Hezbollah militias continue to provide essential economic and military support to the Syrian government.
-Since September 2015 Russian airstrikes have largely targeted opposition forces and civilian areas outside government control, despite the Russian government claiming their operations are focused on ISIL.
-The SOHR reported that Russian airstrikes have killed 3,646 ISIL fighters and 5,322 civilians, including 1,308 children, as of 30 July.
-According to the SOHR, airstrikes by the United States-led coalition have also killed at least 1,961 civilians since September 2014.
+Russia, Iran and Hezbollah militias continue to provide essential military support to the Syrian government.
+Since September 2015 Russian airstrikes have largely targeted opposition forces and civilian areas outside government control, despite the Russian government claiming their operations are only targeting "terrorist groups."
+The CoI reported on 6 March that some airstrikes by the Russian air force may amount to war crimes.

-All sides in Syria remain committed to military victory and the lives of countless civilians are imperiled by the ongoing civil war.
-Attacks on medical facilities and civilian infrastructure, as well as the use of illegal weapons, demonstrate a complete disregard for IHL and international human rights law (IHRL), and directly contravene UNSC Resolutions 2286 and 2139.
+All parties to the conflict in Syria have committed indiscriminate attacks, and the lives of countless civilians remain imperiled by the ongoing civil war.
+Ongoing attacks on medical facilities and civilian infrastructure, as well as the use of illegal weapons, demonstrate a complete disregard for international law and directly contravene UN Security Council (UNSC) Resolutions 2286 and 2139.

 The government of Syria has not only manifestly failed to uphold its Responsibility to Protect, it bears primary responsibility for the ongoing commission of mass atrocity crimes.